 START THE DAY WITH YOGA

-After breakfast, the morning will be filled with Poi, Buugeng, and different Staff classes.
-These classes will be given both at Starry Mountain and Eagle’s Nest.
-It’s only about a 5 min walk from one location to the other.
+After breakfast, the morning will be filled with Poi, Buugeng, and other Flow Arts Workshops.
+These classes will be given at Eagle’s Nest, Starry Mountain, and a 3rd deck that’s right next to Starry Mountain.
+It’s only about a 5-minute walk from Eagle’s Nest to Starry Mountain.

 Most afternoons will have a wide variety of workshops to choose from.
-We’ll also explore the beautiful surroundings, with a hike up to a volcano, and a boat trip to a Full Moon Party at the other side of the lake.
+There will be also a festival and a boat trip to a Party on the other side of the lake.